 In February 1944 a dramatic event took place in Wassenaar.
-In the night of the 27th-28th of February, a small French Commando group lead by Charles Trepel was send out to investigate the site.
+In the night of the 27th-28th of February, a small French Commando group lead by Charles Trepel was sent out to investigate the site.
 They had to make sure whether secret agents could be brought ashore and picked up from this location.

-They go back to the MTB (motor torpedo boat) so that they are not seen.
+They go back to the MTB so that they are not seen.
 Probably someone of the Commandos touched a wire that set off the alarm.
-70 years have passed and we still don´t know the truth behind this event.
+Nearly to 70 years have passed and we still don´t know the truth behind this event.
 The MTB waits until sunrise and sails back.
 A couple of hours and days later, 6 corpses wash ashore.
-A French Commando arrives in Den Haag in May 1945 and starts an investigation to look for Treppel and his men.
+A French Commando arrives in The Hague (Den Haag) in May 1945 and starts an investigation to look for Trepel and his men.
 All were found in the local cemetery of Westduin close to Wassenaar.
-In September 1949 they find passage tot their final resting place.
-Four of the six rest in French soil and Trepel and Guy rest in the French cemetery of honour in Kapelle.
+In September 1949 they find passage to their final resting place.
+Four of the six rest in French soil and Trepel and Guy rest in the French Cemetery of Honour in Kapelle.

 Lest we forget them: Charles Trepel, Jean Hagnéré, Jacquelin Rivière, René Guy, Roger Cabanela, Fernand Devillers

 Operation Infatuate...
-The commands sounded French…
+The orders sounded in French…